ZavenGaloyan/Unit-3/Project_3.md

       self.ids.msg.text = "password needed"
       self.ids.msg.text_color = 1, 0, 0,1
 ```
-**Figure 17** The function above is used to check that inputted information is correct and unique for registration.
-After that, those information will be inputted in the database with encrypted password.
-Each user will have unique randomly generated id.
+**Figure 14** The function above is used to check that inputted information is correct and unique for registration.
+After that, that information will be inputted in the database with an encrypted password.
+Each user will have a unique randomly generated id.

-Example of adding information into the database is in the registration process (**figure 17**) which uses session.query with filter to query the database whether the inputted email and username have been used or not to prevent existing users from registering again.
-Then, the password has to be verified to check whether the confirmed password matches with the inputted password or not using the id from the kivy to get the value.
-After that, a random unique id will be generated for each user using the random.randint(a,b) from the imported random(**figure 7**) which it will generate random number from a to  b-1.
-To make sure that the id is unique, the database will be repeatedly query if the id is already existed in the database and if it already existed the new random number will be genrated.
-After that, the information can be added in the database using session.add(new) which is the variable that is used to define the information that will be added in each column as shown in **figure 17** Then, it will add all the information into the user table after being committed using session.commit() function.
-The same process also applies to adding the information to the diary table which uses datetime.today() (shown in **figure 18**) to get the date for the date_added and last_update column.
+Shown in **figure 15**  Below is the function to save a new diary in the class NewItemScreen.
+This function is used to fulfill the forth success criteria and seventh success criteria.
+Starting with the breakdown of forth criteria into 2 main problems, first is to find today's date and second is to add the new data into the new table.
+To get the today's date, the datetime module (imported in **figure 7**) will be used to activate datetime.today(). strftime('%Y-%m-%d') method to get date in year,month and date.
+The second part of the save function is to add it into the database which the database has already been setup before in **figure 13**,so the same process as the registration will be used.
+For the seventh criteria, I used abstraction to query the database for the username using the email that got from the textfield in the login screen.
+After getting the username, I will use if-statement to make a condition when the author textfield is empty to autofill with username.

 ```py
       def save(self):